Bears-R-Us/arkouda/pydoc/developer/BENCHMARK.md

 ## Running Single Files or Tests

 In instances where a single test or set of tests needs to be ran, use the `-k <name_of_file>.py` argument.
-For these examples, `encoding_benchmark.py` and the specific benchmark from within the file `bench_encode` is used.

 ```commandline
 python3 -m pytest -c benchmark.ini --benchmark-autosave --benchmark-storage=file://benchmark_v2/.benchmarks -k encoding_benchmark.py